ferrucc-io/ferruccio/content/posts/company-size.md

 title: "What's your company size?"
 date: 2019-08-25T17:53:51+01:00
 draft: true
+featured_image: "/company-size/company-size-convo.png"
 ---

+Let's say you're two years in your Software Engineer career.
+Looking for a change in working environment.

 You’ve got 4 offers from four companies at different stages.

 All offers have “Software Engineer” as a title.
-They even have the same requirements:
-You’ve got 4 offers from four companies at different stages.

-All offers have “Software Engineer” as a title.
-They even have the same requirements:
+They even have the same job description:

 * 2-4 years experience in a high level programming language
 * Experience with modern frontend tooling